 By Avi Landau

-The word GENPUKU (元服) came to Japan in the Heian Period (794-1185) along with the ceremony itself from China, though the characters to write it and of course the pronunciation have changed.
+The word GENPUKU (元服) came to Japan in the Heian Period (794-1185) along with the ceremony itself from China, though the characters used to write it, and of course the way it is pronunced have changed.
 The way it was written in Chinese was 冠衣, which means CROWN and ADULT ROBES, which were the symbols of having attained adulthood and which were donned for the first time at the GENPUKU ceremony.
-Another key feature of the ceremony was bestowing a new ADULT name on the young person.
+Another key feature of the ceremony was the bestowing of a new ADULT name on the young person.

 It is interesting how this notion of specific, identifying, WEAR went on to permeate Japan and thrive to this day, as laborers have their baggy trousers, older artistic types their berets, yakuza their perms and tattoos, and so on and so forth.
 I have also written before about the red vest and cap one receives when becoming 60.
 It is not surprising then, that one of the key features of TODAY’s COMING-OF-AGE CEREMONY (sei-jin shiki) is getting dressed up.
 By that I mean a furi-sode kimono, with appropriate hair-dos for the young women, and suits or hakama for the men.